-- new remunerative energy services (peak power shaving, load shedding capacity).
-Alternative fuelling solutions for regional railways such as hydrogen, e-fuels, battery fuelling are part of the overall investigation need. - New environmental aspect, circular economy, recyclability must be taken into account, in these new solutions, from design stage to final demonstrations. - Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort & safety of passengers or for traction to a nearby station.
+WA 5.1 Energy studied standardised methodology for estimation of energy consumption by simulation and measurement enabling the standardised specification of energy efficient railway systems and generic energy labelling for rolling stock.
+Other State of the art: in 2021 different low carbon train experimentation are carried out all over Europe.
+But the technical performances are lower than needs and/or the LCC is higher than expected, explaining the relative low deployment of such new traction solutions to replace the 9 000 Diesel regional trains in Europe.
+Sub-urban catenary trains with on board ESS (Energy Storage System) are also needed to increase the transport service robustness in large urban areas, specifically the mass transit system where a single power supply weakness or even failure has today an unacceptable impact on trains punctuality: energy autonomy is needed for the comfort &amp; safety of passengers or for traction to a nearby station.
 A powerful ESS on board is likely also to avoid the use of mechanical braking (energy losses, particulate matter emissions, maintenance costs).
-It is also a cost-efficient solution when place is missing in cities to strengthen substations to feed trains.
-Moreover allows more it infrastructure power peak shaving reducing the energy bill.
+It is also a cost-efficient solution when place is missing in cities to strengthen substations to feed more trains.
+Moreover it allows infrastructure power peak shaving reducing the energy bill.